 Market and Passionate Commitment to Service

-Tulsa, Oklahoma August 10, 2019 – Having recently completed a rigorous educational curriculum and competency-based exam and application process, Sharyn Willard, real estate agent with Keller Williams Advantage has earned the prestigious Certified Senior Housing Professional (CSHP) designation from the Seniors Real Estate Institute.
+Tulsa, Oklahoma August 10, 2019 – Having recently completed a rigorous educational curriculum and competency-based exam and application process, Sharyn Willard, real estate agent with McGraw Realtors Advantage has earned the prestigious Certified Senior Housing Professional (CSHP) designation from the Seniors Real Estate Institute.

 Awarded only to a select number of elite real estate professionals in any market, the CSHP designation equips senior housing professionals to serve the distinct needs of seniors and their families with an unsurpassed level of compassion, expertise and connectedness.